osu-eesc/cms-docs/user-guide/docs/using-site.md

 *Buttons to add page sections to a program page.*

 You can reorder them by dragging them up and down the page using the arrow controls.
+This is often easier if you first click the "Collapse All" button above the page sections.

 ![Page Section Arrows Screenshot](images/page-section-arrows.png)